karma-runner/karma/docs/plus/10-teamcity.md

-It is also a good idea to check that you have all karma npm dependencies listed in your `package.json` file (e.g. `karma-jasmine`, `karma-phantomjs-launcher` and so on) to have them being installed during build.
+It is also a good idea to check that you have all karma npm dependencies listed in your `package.json` file (e.g. `karma-jasmine`, `karma-phantomjs-launcher` and so on) to have them being installed during the build.

 ## Create a new TeamCity build step
-Add new build step to build configuration: use Command Line runner and fill in `Custom script` textarea.
-If you had decided not to install *all* your NPM dependencies globally add `npm install` in the beginning of the script.
+Add new build step to the build configuration: use Command Line runner and fill in `Custom script` text area.
+If you had decided not to install *all* your NPM dependencies globally add `npm install` at the beginning of the script.
 Then add command to run Karma, e.g.:

     karma start --reporters teamcity --single-run --browsers PhantomJS --colors false